NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ---

 {% include 'guide-contents.njk' %}
-This page describes the recording journey that starts with **Find a patient**.
+This page describes how to record a vaccination using the **Find a patient** link in the navigation.
+This way of recording vaccinations will be phased out at the end of November 2025 as it's being replaced by the new **Recording vaccinations** section.

 ## Find a patient
 To find a patient quickly, follow these steps.